• Skip to primary navigation

 Wet Rot Strands or Coniophora Puteana

-Fibroporia vaillantii – also known a cellar fungus, this looks similar to the fungus above but it has bright white strands, and have white fruiting bodies and spores.
+Fibroporia vaillantii looks similar but has bright white strands and can produce white fruiting bodies and spores.

 Wet Rot Asterostroma